Infinitely Losing My Edge

 I was there.

-I was the first guy playing Throbbing Gristle to the rock kids.
+I was the first guy playing The Electric Prunes to the dance kids.

 Everybody thought I was crazy.